thecodingmachine/utils.session.optimistic-session-handler/README.md

 Then the `$_SESSION` array is accessible.

+You can configure rules for managing conflicts.
+Just add element to the $conflictRules[regex] = rule.
+The possible rules are IGNORE => Don't use the current change.
+OVERWRITE => Use the current change.
+FAIL => Throw exception.

 ### Destroying the session
 **Warning:** The session can't be destroyed by `session_destroy()` (It will throw an error).
 To destroy the session empty the `$_SESSION` array.